OwenMur21/password-locker/README.md

 # Password-Locker Application

-This is an application that stores user's passwords and usernames/login names they use to access various websites e.g Reddit Once you log in, you have an option to create a credential, generate a random password, find a specific credential you saved and display all saved credentials.
+This is an application that stores user's passwords and usernames/login names they use to access various websites e.g Reddit Once you log in, you have an option to create a credential, generate a random password, find a specific credential you saved, delete a credential you no longer need and display all saved credentials.

 ## Getting Started